Evank2023/SQL/README.md

 ## Mission 3

 Using the database WideWorldImporters, write a T-SQL stored procedure called ReportCustomerTurnover.
-This procedure takes two parameters: Choice and Year, both integers.
+This procedure takes two parameters:
 1 and Year = <aYear>, ReportCustomerTurnover selects all the customer names and their total monthly turnover (invoiced value) for the year <aYear>.

 NULL values in the resultsets are not acceptable and must be substituted to 0.